-These proposed amendments include (but are not limited to) introducing express provisions to prohibit direct and indirect discrimination on grounds of breastfeeding, prohibiting racial discrimination and harassment by imputation that a person is of a particular race or member of a particular racial group, and expanding the scope of protection from sexual, disability and racial harassment.
+These propose amendments include (but are not limited to) introducing express provisions to prohibit direct and indirect discrimination on grounds of breastfeeding, prohibiting racial discrimination and harassment by imputation that a person is of a particular race or member of a particular racial group, and expanding the scope of protection from sexual, disability and racial harassment.

-The proposed amendments are briefly summarized below:
+The proposed amendments are briefly summarize below:

 2019 may see more changes to the employment law regime in Hong Kong, with the introduction of an increased statutory minimum wage rate, and a likely proposal by the Government to introduce increased contributions by both employers and employees on the MPF schemes.
-We would encourage employers to keep monitoring the latest progress on these legislative amendments so that policies and practices can be updated accordingly.
+We would encourage employers to keep monitoring the latest progress on these legislative amendments so that policies and practices can be update accordingly.